ray-project/ray/doc/source/ray-observability/user-guides/debug-apps/debug-failures.rst

 Your Driver can invoke Actor methods (worker <-> worker connection).

 Ray can support 1000s of raylets and 10000s of worker processes.
-When a Ray cluster gets larger, each component can have an increasing number of network connections which requires file descriptors.
+When a Ray cluster gets larger, each component can have an increasing number of network connections, which requires file descriptors.

 Linux typically limits the default file descriptors per process to 1024.
 When there are more than 1024 connections to the component, it can raise error messages below.